We Are A Licensed NJ Emissions Repair Facility (ERF)

 Common Reasons Your Vehicle May Need Emissions Repair

 Typically, an experienced mechanic will easily be able to diagnose the cause of your vehicle’s emission problems.
-Some of the most common issue include:
+Some of the most common issues include:

-- Worn spark plugs – Worn spark plugs can lead to increased emissions of gases from your vehicle.
+- Worn spark plugs – Worn spark plugs can lead to increased emissions from your vehicle.
 That is why you need to inspect them regularly and replace them as necessary.

 - Loose or leaking gas cap – This can sometimes be easily fixed without a mechanic by simply trying to tighten the gas cap.
 If you do have a gas cap leak that you cannot fix on your own, simply have a mechanic replace it with a gas cap that will properly seal the tank.